ballerina-attic/connectors/facebook/docs/facebook/README.md

 # Facebook Connector

-The Facebook connector allows you to access the Facebook Graph API through ballerina.
-And the actions are being invoked with a ballerina main function.
-The following section provide you the details on connector operations.
+The Facebook connector allows you to access the [Facebook Graph API](https://developers.facebook.com/docs/graph-api) through Ballerina.
+You can invoke this connector's actions within a Ballerina `main()` function.
+The following sections provide details on the connector actions and the sample you can use to invoke them.

 ## Create post
-The createPost action allows to create a post for user, page, event or group.
+The createPost action creates a post for a user, page, event, or group.

-###### Properties
+#### Properties

-  * id    - The identifier of the user or page or event or group for which to create the post.
+  * id    - The identifier of the user, page, event, or group for which you are creating the post
-  * msg   - The main body of the post.
+  * msg   - The main body of the post
-  * link  - The URL of a link to attach to the post.
+  * link  - The URL of a link to attach to the post
-  * place - Page ID of a location associated with this post.
+  * place - Page ID of a location associated with this post

-###### Related Facebook documentation
+#### Related Facebook documentation
 <https://developers.facebook.com/docs/graph-api/reference/v2.8/page/feed#publish>

 ## Retrieve a post
-The retrievePost action allows to retrieve the post specified by the id.
+The retrievePost action retrieves the post specified by the ID.

-###### Properties
+#### Properties

-  * postId - The post ID.
+  * postId - The post ID
-  * fields - The fields to retrieve which belongs to an object.
+  * fields - The fields to retrieve

-###### Related Facebook documentation
+#### Related Facebook documentation
 <https://developers.facebook.com/docs/graph-api/reference/v2.8/post#read>

 ## Delete a post
-The deletePost action allows to delete a post specified by the id.
+The deletePost action deletes the post specified by the ID.

-###### Properties
+#### Properties

-  * postId - The post ID.
+* postId - The post ID

-###### Related Facebook documentation
+#### Related Facebook documentation
 <https://developers.facebook.com/docs/graph-api/reference/v2.8/post#deleting>

 ## Update a post
-The updatePost action allows to update the post specified by the id.
+The updatePost action updates the post specified by the ID.

-###### Properties
+#### Properties

-   * postId  - The post ID.
+* postId  - The post ID
-   * msg - The main body of the post.
+* msg     - The main body of the post
-   * tags    - Comma-separated list of user IDs of people tagged in this post.
+* tags    - Comma-separated list of user IDs of people tagged in this post
-   * privacy - Privacy settings of the post.
+* privacy - Privacy settings of the post

-###### Related Facebook documentation
+#### Related Facebook documentation
 <https://developers.facebook.com/docs/graph-api/reference/v2.8/post#updating>

 ## Add likes
-The addLikes action allows to add a like for a video, posts, status, note, photo, album or comment.
+The addLikes action adds a like for a video, post, status, note, photo, album, or comment.

-###### Properties
+#### Properties

-  * objectId - The object ID to add like.
+* objectId - The object ID to like

-###### Related Facebook documentation
+#### Related Facebook documentation
 <https://developers.facebook.com/docs/graph-api/reference/v2.8/object/likes>

-## Get like details
+## Get likes
-The getLikesDetails action allows to retrieve the like details for a specified object.
+The getLikesDetails action retrieves details of the likes for a specified object.

-###### Properties
+#### Properties

-   * objectId - The object ID to retrieve the like details.
+ * objectId - The ID of the object whose likes you want to retrieve
-   * fields   - The fields to retrieve.
+ * fields   - The details to retrieve

-###### Related Facebook documentation
+#### Related Facebook documentation
 <https://developers.facebook.com/docs/graph-api/reference/v2.8/object/likes>

 ## Delete likes
-The deleteLikes action allows to delete a like for a video, posts, status, note, photo, album or comment.
+The deleteLikes action deletes a like for a video, post, status, note, photo, album, or comment.

-###### Properties
+#### Properties

-  * objectId - The object ID to delete the like.
+  * objectId - The ID of the object whose like you want to delete.

-###### Related Facebook documentation
+#### Related Facebook documentation
 <https://developers.facebook.com/docs/graph-api/reference/v2.8/object/likes>

 ## Add comments
-The addComments action allows to add new comments for a photo, picture etc.
+The addComments action adds new comments for a photo, picture, etc.

-###### Properties
+#### Properties

-  * objectId      - The ID of the object such as a page, video, etc.
+  * objectId      - The ID of the object, such as a page, video, etc.
-  * msg       - The comment text.
+  * msg           - The comment text
-  * attachmentId  - An ID of an unpublished photo.
+  * attachmentId  - An ID of an unpublished photo
-  * attachmentUrl - The URL of an image to include as a photo comment.
+  * attachmentUrl - The URL of an image to include as a photo comment

-###### Related Facebook documentation
+#### Related Facebook documentation
 <https://developers.facebook.com/docs/graph-api/reference/v2.8/object/comments>

 ## Get comments
-The getComments action allows to get comments for an object such as video, posts, status, note, photo, and album.
+The getComments action retrieves comments for an object such as a video, post, status, note, photo, or album.

-###### Properties
+#### Properties

   * objectId - The ID of the object such as a page, video, etc.
-  * fields   - The fields to retrieve.
+  * fields   - The fields to retrieve

-###### Related Facebook documentation
+#### Related Facebook documentation
 <https://developers.facebook.com/docs/graph-api/reference/v2.8/object/comments>

-## How to use
+## Sample

-###### Prerequisites
-1. Get the access_token from <https://developers.facebook.com/tools/explorer/>
+1. Get the access_token from: <https://developers.facebook.com/tools/explorer/>

-**IMPORTANT:** This access token can be used to make API requests on your own account's behalf.
+ > **IMPORTANT:** This access token can be used to make API requests on your own account's behalf.
 Do not share your access token with anyone.

-###### Invoke the actions
-- Place facebook/sample/facebook/samples.bal into <ballerina_home>/bin$ folder
+1. Copy the `facebook/sample/facebook/samples.bal` file into the `<ballerina_home>/bin` folder.
-- To run the following commands to execute the relevant action.
+1. Run the following commands to execute the relevant actions:
-  1. createPost:
+  *  createPost:
   `bin$ ./ballerina run main samples.bal createPost <token> <id> <message> <link> <place>`
-  2. retrievePost:
+  *  retrievePost:
   `bin$ ./ballerina run main samples.bal retrievePost <token> <postId> <fields>`
-  3. deletePost:
+  * deletePost:
   `bin$ ./ballerina run main samples.bal deletePost <token> <postId>`
-  4. updatePost:
+  * updatePost:
   `bin$ ./ballerina run main samples.bal updatePost <token> <postId> <message> <tags> <privacy>`
-  5. addLikes:
+  * addLikes:
   `bin$ ./ballerina run main samples.bal addLikes <token> <objectId>`
-  6. getLikesDetails:
+  * getLikesDetails:
   `bin$ ./ballerina run main samples.bal getLikesDetails <token> <objectId> <fields>`
-  7. deleteLikes:
+  * deleteLikes:
-  `bin$ ./ballerina run main samples.bal deleteLikes <token> <objectId> <fields>`
+  `bin$ ./ballerina run main samples.bal deleteLikes <token> <objectId>`
-  8. addComments:
+  * addComments:
   `bin$ ./ballerina run main samples.bal addComments <token> <objectId> <message> <attachmentId> <attachmentUrl>`
-  9. getComments:
+  * getComments:
   `bin$ ./ballerina run main samples.bal getComments <token> <objectId> <fields>`